StockRake.com is sale at @SideProjectors

 ⚙️ Core Principles of the FIRE Framework

-5. Goal-Based Planning – Set clear milestones and track progress yearly.
+5. Goal-Based Planning — map out milestones and track yearly

 Also Read: How Can You Reduce Taxes on Your Investment Gains?